End Spouse’s Affair while Maintaining Emotional Connection

 You: “Ok, I will get back to you when I can.”

 As long as you are focused on listening, there won’t be an argument.
-Although you will want to ask a lot of questions, this first time is NOT the time to do that.
-Now is the time to think.
-Later will be the time to talk.
-Your spouse will be very stressed, but don’t worry about that.
+Although you will want to ask a lot of questions, confrontation time is NOT the time to do that.
+It is the time to listen.
+By yourself or with someone else is the time to think.
+Later will be the time to reply.

+Where there is no agreement, there is no connection.
 As I detail in my book, Connecting through “Yes!” you will need to find something to agree with to start the connection process.
-Although you can’t agree with the affair, you can probably agree that your relationship had become much more distant even before your spouse’s affair.
-You can also agree that had it gone on like that long enough, you may have been tempted to connect with someone else as well.
+You will not be agreeing with the affair.
+You can probably agree that your relationship had problems even before the affair.
+It doesn’t make the affair okay, but it does help to get the reconnection going.